silvrwolfboy/scripts/README.md

 scripts
 ---
-Some Linux specific scripts that I use in Ubuntu and CentOS homelab.
+Some Linux specific scripts that I use in Ubuntu/Debian and CentOS homelabs.

 note
 ---